-The book was found in the attic of a priest's house in Fyvie, Aberdeenshire, Scotland in 1980.
+The book was found in the attic of a priest's manse in Fyvie, Aberdeenshire, Scotland in 1980.

 Fyvie is located on the River Ythan and has a magnificent castle which is managed by the National Trust for Scotland.
 Also found at this location was this delightful ballad about the ill-fated romance between Agnes Smith (the daughter of the Miller of Tifty) and Andrew Lammie (the trumpeter at Fyvie Castle) called "Mill o' Tifty's Annie".